alexc155/roundhouse/README.md

 * The utility will create a schema and 3 new tables in your database to track progress.
 * This utility _should_ run happily alongside the Windows project, but this is untested.
 * No log files are generated of the changes, however entries are made into the RoundhousE.ScriptRun table.
-* It's not great at handling the word 'go' in a comment...
-Sorry

 ## Tests